Louisiana Voodoo: Altars and offerings

-When practitioners had a room set-aside for their ceremonies, it sometimes contained an altar which Ould include bowls of stones and prints of Roman Catholic saints.
+When practitioners had a room set aside for their ceremonies, it sometimes contained an altar which would include bowls of stones and prints of Roman Catholic saints.

 Historical records describe the altars created by famous 19th-century Voodoo priestess Marie Laveau in her home;

 Long noted that these descriptions resemble those of altars used in Haitian Vodou.
 On being arrested, reports were also made describing the altar of the 19th-century Voodoo priestess Betsey Toledo, indicating that it was decorated with pictures of Catholic saints and apostles.

 Sacrifice was a recurring element of Louisiana Voodoo as it was historically practiced, as it continues to be in Haitian Vodou.
 Although there is little proof that human sacrifice took place in Louisiana Voodoo, persistent rumors claimed that white children were being abducted and killed during some of its rites.

 Plates of food may be left out, encircled in a ring of coins.

 Candles also featured in Louisiana Voodoo rituals, potentially through the influence of Catholicism and Haitian Vodou.
 Their prominent use in Voodoo contrasted with the apparent absence of candles in "the old black belt Hoodoo tradition" elsewhere in North America.

 Laveau used to hold weekly services, which were called parterres.

 Many historical Voodoo rituals involved the presence of a snake; Marie Laveau was for instance described as communing with a snake during her ceremonies.
 Fandrich described the use of a living snake, probably representing the Gran Zombi, as "the trademark of New Orleanian Voodoo".